 There may an issue with your router, your internet broadband, or your location may be undergoing some construction work.
 If it’s the latter, there’s not much you can do but wait until the construction is finished.
 It may take a few days.

 If the problem lies with your router, try restarting your router.
-To restart it, simply turn it off and turn it on again.
+To restart it, simply turn it off and turn it on again, as this can often fix a poor internet connection.

 If the problem lies with your internet broadband, try waiting a few days for any issues to be resolved.
 You can check whether your internet broadband is experiencing issues by going to https://downdetector.co.uk/.